kamvegwij/PlinkoGame/README.md

 games if the player spent 100 points they should get 90 back.
 This is where separating game logic and visual updates has value, because a good way to determine your RTP is to run millions of games to simulate play and determine if your calculations are accurate.
-- [ ] Apply additional game features such as sound, power ups, animations, etc.
+- [x] Apply additional game features such as sound, power ups, animations, etc.
+      - [x] Animated pins when ball collides with them.

 # How to play
 - Clone the project and open in VS Code